-As we recently discussed, motor vehicle accidents are the leading cause of death in teenagers aged 16 to 19.
+Motor vehicle accidents are the leading cause of death in teenagers aged 16 to 19.
 Moreover, 15- to 24-year-olds are just 14 percent of the population—but the accidents they cause result in nearly one-third of all costs related to car accidents.
-Sadly, just recently in May 2017, tragedy struck when two teenagers were killed in a crash in Manorville.

-In These Cases, the Question Arises: Are the parents legally liable for Teen Driving Car Accidents?
+In These Cases, the Question Arises: Are parents legally liable for Teen Driving Car Accidents?

 The answer is likely yes if the parents own the car.
 While every case is unique — and you should contact an experienced Long Island car accident attorney for legal advice concerning your particular case — in general, any time you loan your car to another person and allow them to drive, under New York law, you are liable for any harm that results.
 The liability “follows the car” so to speak.